-In TheWorxHub, creating templates for common housekeeping tasks allows you to quickly and effectively create housekeeping scheduled work orders for each of your locations.
-If you do not currently have access to the Housekeeping application, please contact your sales representative for more information.
+In TheWorxHub, creating templates for common housekeeping tasks allows you to quickly and effectively create housekeeping scheduled work orders for each of your locations. *Note: If you do not currently have the Housekeeping application, please contact your Sales Representative or Client Services for more information.

 To access the Template settings in TheWorxHub:

 - Click on the Settings tab, then select the Templates tab.